1.PC® World Elite® Mastercard

 22.97%

-The PC® World Elite® Mastercard stands out as the top choice because it offers exceptional rewards at grocery and gas stations, making it ideal for frequent shoppers at Loblaw-affiliated stores.
-With no annual fee and a generous welcome bonus, it provides significant value for those who meet the income requirements.
+The PC® World Elite® Mastercard stands out as the top choice because it offers exceptional rewards on everyday purchases, particularly at grocery and drugstore locations.
+With no annual fee and a generous welcome bonus, it provides significant value for those who frequently shop at these retailers.

 Pros: